Random vector functional link network: recent developments, applications, and future directions

 \subsection{Kernelized RVFL models}

 For training the standard RVFL, one needs to determine the number of enhancement nodes and activation function in advance.
 Manually determining the optimal range of hidden nodes and the optimal activation function is challenging task.
 Kernel methods can be used to address aforementioned issues.
 Chakraavorti et al. \cite{chakravorti2020non} proposed kernel exponentially extended random vector functional link network (KERVFLN) for non-linear system identification.
 Expanding the dimension of input vector via trigonometric function and utilizing the expended vector into learning process increase the generalization performance of the RVFL model.
-Here, the kernel function has been used to increase the stability of standard RVFL, and the inputs are extended using a trigonometric function that improves the generalization performance of the KERVFLN model.
+Here, the kernel function is used to increase the stability of standard RVFL, and the inputs are extended using a trigonometric function that improves the generalization performance of the KERVFLN model.
 Based on the analogy of teacher-student interaction mechanism, Zhang and Yang \cite{zhang2020new} proposed RVFL+ and kernel RVFL+ (KRVFL+) model that utilizes the learning using privileged information (LUPI) paradigm into the training process of standard RVFL, and the experiments demonstrate that RVFL+ has better generalization performance compared to standard RVFL model.
 Moreover, a tight generalization error bound based on the Rademacher complexity is derived for the RVFL+ model and proved the efficiency and effectiveness of the RVFL+ and KRVFL+ models.
 Several machine learning approaches have been developed to classify brain images according to brain abnormalities in the medical domain.
 Machine learning tools help physicians to make decisions.
 Nayak et al. \cite{nayak2019application} proposed kernel RVFL (KRVFL) model with a new feature descriptor based on Tsallis entropy and fast curvelet transform to classify brain abnormalities such as brain stroke, degenerative disease, infectious, brain tumor, and normal brain.
 An efficient hybrid model \cite{parija2020multi} consists of weighted multi-kernel RVFL network (WMKRVFLN), empirical mode decomposition (EMD) based features, and water cycle algorithm (WCA) was proposed to diagnose and classify the epileptic electroencephalogram (EEG) signals.
 When number of samples are large enough then Kernel based RVFL models are not applicable over large scale datasets.